CephalofairGames/merc-packs-faq/index.md

 **Does removing a summon with a negative condition count as removing a negative condition from it?** No.

 **Can I target a figure with a condition they're immune to?** Yes.
-It still won't put the condition on the figure, but this may be important for some effects. *This is a change from Gloomhaven 1e*
+It still won't put the condition on the figure, but this may be important for some effects. *This is a change from Gloomhaven 1st Edition*

 **Can you explain how Curse is a negative condition?
 Are Curse cards in my modifier deck also negative conditions?** When you are targeted by a Curse ability, you only momentarily have the Curse condition.
 This is long enough for you to block it with an item or Safeguard, or for it to be blocked by a monster's Curse immunity.
 It's otherwise removed instantly when a Curse card is added to your remaining attack modifier deck.
 Once the Curse card is in an attack modifier deck, the Curse is no longer considered a negative condition.